Legal Advice for Independent Contractor — 127 results

 What is a true independent contractor?
 How is an independent contractor different from a regular employee?
 In some situations, the answer of whether one is independent versus an employee,... more

 Written by attorney Alicia Rae Levy, over 2 years ago.

 Hiring employees versus using independent contractors gives the employer different rights and responsibilities.
 With an employee the employer must do things... more

-Written by attorney Douglas M Larsen, over 1 year ago.
+Written by attorney Douglas M Larsen, almost 2 years ago.

 The Los Angeles Daily Journal (a legal periodical) today reported on a $12.9 million settlement among "exotic" dancers (strippers) and the "gentlemens' clubs" (strip joints) where they... more

-Written by attorney Austin Kennedy, over 1 year ago.
+Written by attorney Austin Kennedy, almost 2 years ago.

 The deceptively short answer to this question is "No." First, the rule of law: Independent contractors are one of the three categories of workers exempt from the Form I-9 verification... more